From Exhaustion to Empowerment: Benefits of Burnout Therapy

 Not just high professional demands but also low-demanding jobs cause burnout.

-The sources of stress can be low pay, stressful work relationships, and absence of control in the job situation.
+The sources of stress can be low pay, stressful work relationships, and the absence of control in the job situation.
 Those combined with the feeling of meaningless preoccupation, low self-esteem, and being stuck in such a situation can cause dissatisfaction in a low-demanding job and lead to burnout.

 Client success story:

-Philline was still on burnout sick leave when she realized that she wanted more than a regular burnout therapy promised but a transformation and decided to work with me.
+Philline was still on burnout sick leave when she realized that she wanted more than a regular burnout therapy promised, but a transformation, and decided to work with me.

 Meaning in Life

-Multiple studies were conducted with various groups and consistently showed that awareness of meaning in life reduces stress and the probability of burnout 3 4 5 6.
+Multiple studies were conducted with various groups and consistently showed that awareness of meaning in life reduces stress and the probability of burnout 7 8 9 10.
 Participants of these studies with a greater sense of meaning demonstrated reduced reactivity in response to stress (lower heart rate variability).

-It is easy to lose sight of meaning when facing a high and uncontrollable workload or any of life’s adversities, like severe illness or high-age challenges.
+It is easy to lose sight of meaning when facing a high and uncontrollable workload or any of life’s adversities, like severe illness or age-related challenges.
 A combination of preventive self-care measures and interventions that can be easily incorporated into a busy day helps to stay in control.

 Sometimes, you need to make a more significant change to find meaning in your work, like Philline, who had to leave her job to start using her talents and potential or like me, who aligned my life with my calling.
-But often, the only thing you need is an internal shift: to start believing in yourself and see the chances and opportunities in your professional path and career.
+However, often, the only thing you need is an internal shift: to start believing in yourself and see the opportunities in your professional path and career.

 Self-Care to Prevent Burnout